atan009/vimrc/README.md

 For more information about NERDcommenter, go to [Github scrooloose/nerdcommenter] (https://github.com/scrooloose/nerdcommenter)

-###Plugin #3 - EasyMotion:
+###Plugin #4 - EasyMotion:
 --------------------------
-EasyMotion helps you make large jump within a buffer easier and faster.
-It allows you to make jumps by searching up your destination.
+EasyMotion helps you make large jump within a buffer easier and faster by searching up your destination.

-For one character search, enter `<leader><leader>w` (in vim, `<leader>` means `\`).
+For one character search, enter `\\w`.
 A word `Target:` will appear in the command line.
 Enter any character you want to search for and EasyMotion will highlight all the appearances of the character in the buffer.
 Enter the one you want to jump to and EasyMotion will take you there.

 ![EasyMotionW](http://i.imgur.com/OuA4tDm.gif)